No items found.

 Why are customer service and customer experience important?

-Providing excellent customer service and creating a superior customer experience are crucial for any people-powered business aiming for long-term success.
+Providing excellent customer service and creating a superior customer experience are critical for any people-powered business aiming for long-term success.
+Both directly influence loyalty, revenue, and the overall health of your brand.

 Here’s why they matter:

-• Customer retention: Exceptional customer service and experience help retain customers, reducing the cost of acquiring new ones.
-Companies with strong customer retention strategies see 5% to 10% increases in revenue.
+Exceptional service and experience keep customers coming back, reducing the cost of acquiring new ones.
+Businesses with strong retention programs can see revenue increases of 5–10% or more.

-• Customer loyalty: A great customer experience fosters loyalty, leading customers to continue doing business with you.
-Loyalty programs backed by excellent service see higher customer engagement and repeat purchases.
+A great customer experience fosters loyalty, encouraging repeat purchases and deeper engagement.
+Loyalty programs backed by attentive service often see higher participation and customer lifetime value.

 How to improve customer service and customer experience